borkdude/jet/README.md

 {:a {:a/a 1}}
 ```

-Some Clojure-like functions are supported which are mostly intented
+Some Clojure-like functions are supported which are mostly intented to operate
-to operate on list-like values:
+on list-like values, except for `keys`, `vals` and `map-vals` which operate on
+maps:

 ``` clojure
 echo '[1 2 3]' | jet --from edn --to edn --query '(first)'